rnajena/AssayBLAST/README.md

 - `-q, --queries`: Path to the query FASTA file containing primers or probes.

 For a description of optional arguments please run `assay_blast -h`.
+The `--num-threads` parameter can be used to specify the number of threads used by the BLAST search.

 #### Required Arguments for assay_analyze